rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/tutorial.md

 ## Purpose

-This tutorial is in two parts, the first parts focuses on creating a custom "theme" which is how you can modify the appearance of Reaction without changing any of the original files.
+This tutorial is in two parts, the first parts focuses on creating a custom "theme" which is how you can modify the appearance of Demand without changing any of the original files.
 The second part deals with creating a custom "plugin" which allows you extend the functionality or create completely new functionality.

 ## What's the difference between a theme and plugin?

 In terms of layout structure how Meteor sees them, nothing.
-Themes are just a subset of plugins that only focus on modifying the appearance and UX of Reaction.
+Themes are just a subset of plugins that only focus on modifying the appearance and UX of Demand.

 ## Can I combine appearance and backend changes?